halkyonio/primaza/README.md

 # ServiceBox

-The serviceBox is the code name of the project which has been created in order enhance the mechanism able to bind a Secret to a Service (aka: ServiceBinding).
+The serviceBox is the code name of the project which has been created in order to enhance the mechanism able to bind a Secret to a Service (aka: ServiceBinding).